 General Product Terms

 Salvage - A very broad term that encompasses many product situations.
 A good definition for our application is goods that cannot be sold in the normal course of business due to defects, damages, irregularities, or store policies (like stores not re-selling customer returns even if they are fully functional.)
 We hope for lots of the latter in our returns loads.
 Salvage is deemed to have some value.
 It can also include insurance salvage and other items that have lost some of their value.
+Many in the industry use salvage to describe heavily damaged goods.

 Customer Returns - Items that were purchased by customers and subsequently returned.
 There are many reasons products are returned besides product damage or defects.
 Returns can involve general lack of satisfaction with the product, the wrong size or color, the customer could not figure out how to use the product, or changed their mind and wanted their money back are among some of the many reasons products are returned.
 Damage rates are generally higher with returns lots than with overstock lots.
-We generally try to avoid clothing returns in favor of overstocks but find some products like general merchandise to be more profitable with returns lots due to a better product mix.

 Overstocks and Shelf Pulls - Items that were pulled from warehouse inventory or off of the shelves.
 Expect minimal damage in the 3% to 5% range on many items.
+There has been a big move towards "in house liquidations" where the retailers do deep discounts in house rather than sell overstocks and shelf pulls in liquidation loads.

 Stock Lots - A run of the same type of item like women's tops or the same brand and style of and item.
-You want to get original paperwork on these to verify authenticity and proper legal distribution.

 Irregulars and Seconds - Products that were removed from normal distribution because of a flaw.
 This could involve variations from standards with respect to color, construction, size, and many other criteria.
 We are not big fans of these as the variance can be extreme.